 When a user-made True/False statement turns TRUE, the State block generates and outputs a discrete event message in the following manner:

-After outputting a discrete event message, the State block must be reloaded by another incoming discrete event message.
+After outputting its discrete event message, the State block will not re-evaluate its formulas until it receives another incoming discrete event message.

 Note The State block will not "queue" up multiple incoming discrete event messages - even if multiple message enter the State block, the block can only output a single discrete event message.

 ADL treats the act of sending request and receiving confirmation messages from the exchange server as discrete events, or events which occur at a single moment in time (see: Continuous Vs. Discrete Event Messages for more information).
 In addition to these events, the user can define custom discrete events by using the Formula Builder do define True/False statements for the Formulas field.
 When these True/False statements turn TRUE, ADL will consider it as an occurrence of a discrete event..

 Example The State block uses its internal formulas to define three states.
 When triggered by the incoming discrete event message, the State block evaluates its formulas and passes the discrete event message through the appropriate port to be used by downstream logic.

 The Formula Editor for this block defines formulas for each of the three outputs.
 The formula for the first port uses the > operator to compare the value of the Bid Price (from a Field) block with the value of the Snapshot Bid Price (from the Value Extractor block).
 The remaining formulas use the = and < operators, respectively.